 March 1, 1920

-Two years after taking control on March 1, 1918, the United States Railway Administration had returned control of the nation's railroads, from government control due to World War I, back to the railroad companies.
+Two years after taking control on March 1, 1918, the United States Railway Administration (USRA) had returned control of the nation's railroads, from government control due to World War I, back to the railroad companies.
 Included in the enabling Esch–Cummins Act was a provision to allow the ICC to control the railroads profits and rate of return for investments.
-(Esch–Cummins Act) (USRA)
+(LeMassena, p.
+131)

 Utah Terminal Railway was organized by coal companies in Spring Canyon because D&RG was not providing satisfactory service, including insufficient numbers of empty cars.
 (72 ICC 91)